ThuyKat/Spring-Java-framework/README.md

 Result:

 ![alt text](SS/image.png)
+# Annotations:

-**Annotations**: @Component, @Autowired to manages the beans.
+@Component, @Autowired to manages the beans.
 When we create object, we create an instance of a class with "new" keyword.
 Bean is actually an instance of a class but created by Spring ( internally Spring also uses "new" keyword)

 To use annotation we are going through these steps:
 1. Create beans and annotated with @Component